VHDL/PoC/docs/UsingPoC/PrecompilingVendorLibraries.rst

 .. index::
    pair: Pre-compilation; Altera

-.. _USING:PreCompile:Primitives:Altera:
+.. _USING/PreCompile/Primitives/Altera:

 Altera
 ======

 .. note::
    The Altera Quartus tool chain needs to be configured in PoC. |br|
-   See :ref:`Configuring PoC's Infrastruture <USING:PoCConfig>` for further details.
+   See :ref:`Configuring PoC's Infrastruture <USING/PoCConfig>` for further details.

 On Linux
 --------